How Feds Decide On Remdesivir Shipments To States Remains Mysterious

 Earlier in the pandemic, Gilead pledged to donate its initial supply of 1.5 million remdesivir doses.
 When the inventory ran out, the company announced a price of $520 per vial at the end of June.
 Since then, the federal government secured nearly all of Gilead's commercial remdesivir supply through September, and is continuing to determine allocation to states.

 Heather Pierce, senior director for science policy and regulatory counsel of the Association of American Medical Colleges, said she thinks HHS is allocating remdesivir "with the best of intentions."
-But a lack of overall transparency and confusion surrounding how to properly submit data to HHS could cause mismatches between remdesivir allocations and need.
+But a lack of overall transparency and confusion surrounding how to submit data properly to HHS could cause mismatches between remdesivir allocations and need.

 "It's both a relative success story and also a cautionary tale," she said.
 "By August of 2020, we should be very, very good at this and we're not."